AMAN-GUPTA29/clima_flutterMobileApp/README.md

 Clone the complete Project

-open the cloned folder Bmi_MobileApp and open project in code editior and run : flutter pub get
+open the cloned folder clima_flutterMobileApp and open project in code editior and run : flutter pub get

 Now just run/build your app on emulator or mobile phone